For a little background on what led me to write this book, here is a brief Q&A I did with Publishers Weekly.

 Reviews of El Norte

-Publishers Weekly also gave it a starred review, saying, ‘this unusual and insightful work provides a welcome and thought-provoking angle on the country’s history, and should be widely appreciated.’
+Publishers Weekly (starred review): ‘This unusual and insightful work provides a welcome and thought-provoking angle on the country’s history, and should be widely appreciated.’
 PW made El Norte a Top 10 History pick for spring 2019.

 Praise for El Norte